kiran-collab/CSIKit-BMI/README.md

 Train CSI Heatmaps:
 1. The dataset folder contains individual class Heatmaps in .zip files.
 Unzip them and place them there only.
 2. Run 'resnet50-csi-pytorch.py' to train with above data.
+3. To train on custom CSI data, convert CSI .pcap/.dat files using code in Section CSI-Heatmap conversion.